Financial Disclosure Rules Shift the Burden of Discovery in Divorce

-Traditionally, in divorces, the spouse who did not have access to key documents and/or did not operate the business ("out-spouse") had to ask the right questions and demand the key documents to determine the extent, nature, and value of the community estate.
-This burden placed the "in-spouse" in an advantageous position.
-Frequently the "out-spouse" did not know what to ask, failed to aggressively seek records, could not afford to fight a discovery war, etc.
+Traditionally, in divorces, the spouse who did not have access to key documents and/or did not operate the business (“out-spouse”) had to ask the right questions and demand the key documents in order to determine the extent, nature and value of the community estate.
+This burden placed the “in-spouse” in an advantageous position.
+Frequently the “out-spouse” did not know what to ask, failed to aggressively seek records, could not afford to fight a discovery war, etc.

 In a divorce, Family Code section 1100(e) requires each party to act with respect to the other consistent with the general rules governing fiduciary relationships until the assets and liabilities have been divided by the parties.
 The duty obligates to make spouses full disclosures to the other spouse of all material facts and information regarding the existence, characterization, and valuation of assets that are or may be community property.

 In a divorce, Family Code section 2100(c) requires a full and accurate disclosure of all assets and liabilities in which the parties have or may have an interest.
 The disclosure must be made in the early stages of the proceeding.

 In Marriage of Feldman, a husband who, during the divorce, failed to disclose the existence of assets and income to his wife.
 He demonstrated a pattern of non-disclosure, showing he had no intention of complying with the disclosure rules, thus warranting sanctions.
 The family law court ordered him to pay his wife financial sanctions and fees in the amount of $390,000 in the divorce action.